Human trafficking in Myanmar

 Human trafficking is a major and complex societal issue in Myanmar, which is both a source and destination for human trafficking.
 Both major forms of human trafficking, namely forced labor and forced prostitution, are common in the country, affecting men, women, and children.
 Myanmar's systemic political and economic problems have made the Burmese people particularly vulnerable to trafficking.
 Men, women, and children who migrate abroad to Thailand, Malaysia, China, Bangladesh, India, and South Korea for work are often trafficked into conditions of forced or bonded labor or commercial sexual exploitation.
-Economic conditions within Myanmar have led to the increased legal and illegal migration of citizens regionally and internationally, often to destinations as far from Myanmar as the Middle East.
+Economic conditions within Myanmar have led to the increased legal and illegal migration of citizens regionally and internationally, often to destinations as far as the Middle East.
 The border regions of Myanmar, including Shwe Kokko, are known human trafficking destinations.

-As of July 2023, Myanmar remained on the lowest tier (Tier 3) of countries in the Trafficking in Persons Report.
+As of July 2023, Myanmar remained on the lowest tier (Tier 3) of countries in the US State Department's annual Trafficking in Persons Report.

 Myanmar ratified the 2000 UN TIP Protocol in March 2004.

 In 2023, the Organised Crime Index gave Myanmar a score of 8.5 out of 10 for human trafficking, noting that Rohingya people in Rakhine were heavily targeted by traffickers.